Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test7_clue_analysis(gemini).md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-The misinformed clues are related to animals but vague enough to potentially apply to other categories.
-'Controlled environments' could be zoos or botanical gardens.
-'Constructed by humans' is weaker but could be interpreted in very loose terms (e.g., selective breeding).
-The ambiguity is reasonably effective.
+The misinformed clues are related to the concept of 'life' or 'information storage' which could apply to both plants and animals, creating some ambiguity, but they lean more towards a plant-like concept (books).

 ✅ Strengths:
 - Attempt to create ambiguity